Patrick Henry: Early life (1736–1759)

 In 1754, Henry married Sarah Shelton, reportedly in the parlor of her family house, Rural Plains.
 (It also became known as Shelton House.)
 As a wedding gift, her father gave the couple six slaves and the 300 acre Pine Slash Farm near Mechanicsville.
 Pine Slash was exhausted from earlier cultivations, and Henry worked with the slaves to clear fresh fields.
 The latter half of the 1750s were years of drought in Virginia, and after the main house burned down, Henry gave up and moved to the Hanover Tavern, owned by Sarah's father.

 Henry often served as host at Hanover Tavern as part of his duties and entertained the guests by playing the fiddle.
 Among those who stayed there during this time was Thomas Jefferson, aged 17, en route to his studies at the College of William & Mary, and who later wrote that he became well acquainted with Henry then, despite their age difference of six years.
-At the behest of Jefferson, Henry occasionally attended lectures at the College of William & Mary, where he was briefly under the tutelage of St. George Tucker.
 Jefferson in 1824 told Daniel Webster, "Patrick Henry was originally a bar-keeper", a characterization that Henry's biographers have found to be unfair; that his position was more general than that, and that the main business of Hanover Tavern was serving travelers, not alcohol.
 William Wirt, Henry's earliest biographer, rejects Jefferson's suggestion that Henry's profession was a bartender but notes it would have been "very natural in Mr. Henry's situation" to do what was necessary to ensure that guests were properly seen to.